Cloufield/GWASTutorial/04_Data_QC/README.md

    1     1:135163:C:T  ALL(NP)    T    C             1/91/412   0.1806   0.1675       0.1066
 ```

 ### Applying filters

 Previously we just calculate the basic statistics using PLINK.
-But when we want to actually analyze the data, we want to exclude some bad quallity sample or snps.
+But when performing certain analyses, we just want to exclude the bad quallity samples or SNPs instead of calculating the statistics for all samples and SNPs.

 In this case we can apply the following filters (for example):

 `--maf 0.01` : exlcude snps with maf<0.01